LIMOUSINE TAXI 3 WAY FORECAST MODEL KEY FEATURES

 REPORTS and INPUTS

 Our Limousine Taxi Profit Loss Projection has convenient, informative, and easy-to-use operational performance graphs.
 Here you may visually track your company’s key operational performance indicators (KPIs) in the form of charts.
 These operational performance graphs show the stakeholders the financial information related to the company’s liquidity, revenues, expenses, cash flows, and other financial metrics.
-This financial information in the form of graphs will help a business owner to create presentations for banks and investors with minimum efforts.
+This financial information in the form of graphs will help a business owner to create presentations for banks and investors with minimum effort.

 Accounts receivable turnover (ART).
 In the Cash Flow Proforma Template, the accounts receivables turnover ratio (ART) calculates a metric that assesses a company’s effectiveness in collecting its receivables.
 This ratio shows how successful the company is in managing its debts.